jessewaweru/patient-directory/Readme.md

 - POST /api/lsuccess/: A page comfirming the successfull login of a user after they have been redirected.

 ## Features
-- User Authentication: Secure login and registration with JWT tokens.
+- User Authentication: Secure login and registration with token authentication.
 - Patient Profile Management: Users can create, view, and update their profiles.
 - Django Admin Interface: For managing patient data and users.
 - REST API: Endpoints for patient registration, login, and profile management.